RobTillaart/MAX520/README.md

 Returns false if the device cannot be seen on the I2C bus.
 - **bool isConnected()** checks if the address set in the constructor or by **setAddress()** is visible on the I2C bus.
 - **bool setAddress(uint8_t deviceAddress)** sets the device address after construction.
 Can be used to switch between MAX520 modules runtime.
-Note this corrupts internal buffered values, so one might need to call **write()** again.
+Note this corrupts internal cached last written values, so one might need to call **write()** again.
 Returns true if address can be found on I2C bus.
 - **uint8_t getAddress()** Returns the device address.
 - **uint8_t getChannels()** Returns the number of channels (4 or 8).